ga4gh/data-security/AAI/AAIConnectProfile.md

         and issues OIDC-compliant access tokens in a specific format that can be used as an Embedded Token.

-        1. The Embedded Token body MUST contain the "openid" scope.
+        1. The Embedded Token payload MUST contain the "openid" scope.
 That is, it has a `scope` JWT claim that contains "openid" as a space-delimited substring.

         2. Embedded Token is a JWS string and follows the [Embedded Access